Table-hopping in bluff country

 Sometimes, we like to travel like kings . . . and paupers, too.

 I suspect a lot of other people are doing the same thing.
 To get what we want, we save on something else.

 Our favorite splurge is eating out, but a meal for two in a really good restaurant costs $80-$100, same as a hotel room.
 Our solution?
 We pitch a tent.

 In early October one year, we headed for the scenic bluffs of northeast Iowa, a hotbed of locavore chefs and artisan farmers as well as artists and musicians.

 We had a lot to do around Decorah: Browse at the Northeast Iowa Artists’ Studio Tour, go to the Harvest Festival at Seed Savers Exchange and ride our bicycles on the new Trout Run Trail.
 And eat, of course.

 Our first stop was near the Iowa border at QUARTER/quarter Restaurant & Wine Bar, in Harmony.
-Named for the smallest homestead in frontier America, 40 acres, it’s run by chef Stephen Larson, whose pastry chef/farmer wife, Lisa Flicker, provides much of the produce the restaurant uses.
+Named for the smallest homestead in frontier America, 40 acres, it was run by chef Stephen Larson and his pastry chef/farmer wife, Lisa Flicker.

 We ordered the three-course dinner, and we both chose the pizza rustica, beef tenderloin with chicken of the woods mushrooms from the couple’s farm and Italian carrot cake.